Griefed/ServerPackCreator/README.md

 # 2. Features

 1. **Generate a config step-by-step by running with argument**`-cgen`
-2. **Install a Forge or Fabric modloader server in your server pack**
+2. **Install a Forge, Fabric or Quilt modloader server in your server pack**
 3. **Configurable list of clientside-only mods to not include your server pack**
    1. ServerPackCreator will automatically try and detect as many clientside-only mods as possible and exclude them.
 4. **Configurable list of directories from your modpack to include in your server pack**